darktable-org/dtdocs/content/darkroom/interacting-with-modules/presets.md

 # managing presets

-Both user-created and pre-defined presets can be viewed and managed from within [`preferences > presets`](../../../preferences-settings/presets.md).
+Both user-created and pre-defined presets can be viewed and managed from within [preferences > presets](../../../preferences-settings/presets.md).

 If you delete a preset that has the same name as one of the built-in presets, then your user preset will be deleted, and that preset name will no longer appear in the preset menu at all.
 The next time you start darktable, the corresponding built-in preset will once again become visible.